 The flavor profile of green tea alone may be overwhelming to some taste buds and that's OK.
 That doesn't mean you can't enjoy the health benefits of green tea.
 Opt for a blend of green tea leaves and herbal teas.
 The most popular green tea blends include jasmine green tea and lavender green tea.
 You can also make your own by infusing fresh chamomile or rose petals from your garden.
 Don't be afraid to experiment or try some of the blends at your grocery store before making your own.

 Spices can help add new flavors and soften any harsh notes in green tea blends.
 The best spices for green tea are fresh ginger, cinnamon, and cardamom.
 Ginger packs in digestive health benefits and offers a subtle piquant flavor to green teas.
 A cinnamon stick adds a little sweetness with a spicy kick.
 Cardamom is a staple in Swedish sweet breads and adds a sweet, citrusy flavor to green tea.

 Brew a tall glass of iced tea instead of hot green tea.
 Iced green tea is refreshing and more watered down than hot brews.
 Brew the green tea just like you would for a hot cup.
 Let the mixture cool to room temperature before storing in the refrigerator for a few hours.
 Serve with ice cubes and garnish with a lemon.

 The tea drinking experience is all about enjoyment and sensory pleasure.
 Don't settle for bitter tea.
 Fine-tune brewing temperature and select quality tea to brew better green teas.
 If that still doesn't improve the flavor of green tea for you, try some of these add-ins to sweeten the flavor and combat bitter notes.
-Follow these guidelines and you'll brew delicious green tea every time.
+Whether you want to pour yourself a cup of matcha or a Chinese green tea, follow these guidelines and you'll brew delicious green tea every time.